Hamburger Icon

 Interested in the differences between open-source ZAP and StackHawk, an application security product built on ZAP?
 The comparison below walks through how the two tools stack up.

 When it comes to dynamic application security testing (DAST), ZAP is the industry standard.
-As an open-source tool, it has developed significant popularity among security teams, penetration testers, and engineering teams alike.
-Teams at some of today’s leading software companies rely on ZAP as their dynamic AppSec testing solution.
-In short, when it comes to a DAST scanner, it is tough to beat ZAP.
+As an open-source tool, it has developed significant popularity among security teams and penetration testers.

-If you want to scale application and API security across a software team, however, there are benefits of using software built on top of ZAP.
+However, if you want to scale application and API security across a software team, StackHawk takes the cake.
 StackHawk is the leading dynamic application security testing tool for modern engineering teams.
 Built on top of ZAP, StackHawk takes the power of ZAP’s scanning and makes it simple to automate and scale throughout engineering.

 tl;dr: StackHawk vs. ZAP